 But wait, there’s more!
 For your two sides choose from fries, onion rings, hush-puppies, slaw, a chicken or bacon wrap, there’s even a corn dog on the side menu!
 I favor the hush-puppies and corn dog but I’ve got my eye on the chicken wrap too.
 The bacon wrap is a tortilla wrapped around 2 – 3 slices of bacon, lettuce and shredded cheese.
 Toss in a variety of fountain drinks, and you can even bump up to a Cheerwine or Coke float for your Cook Out platter for free!
 However if you notice the Cook Out menu, they’ve got a SLEW, a PLETHORA, a whole BOAT-LOAD of milkshakes which you shouldn’t miss.
 For a $1 upgrade to your platter choose from 40+ flavors.
 I enjoy the peach cobbler and watermelon (seasonal) which makes for a happy ending dessert.
 Seriously, for $5.81 you’ve got yourself a full-on, high calorie delicious meal.

 Beyond the food, the kids working the window are usually super polite and sweet, bonus!
 They do train them well from a customer service standpoint.
-The only downside to Cook Out is its popularity so there's typically a line.
-And rarely ever any seating, certainly not indoors.
-So yeah, if you haven't been to Cook Out you better be a vegetarian.
+The only downside to Cook Out is its popularity so there’s typically a line.
+Thankfully, Cook OUt has started opening restaurants with indoor seating, woo-hoo!
+So yeah, if you haven’t been to Cook Out you better be a vegetarian.
 Or a food snob.
-Because what they do here is amazing for the price.
-Just drive on over, you don't even have to get out of your car to enjoy their grilled deliciousness.
-Just grab your little white styro-foam container from the drive-thru window, pop it open and it's time for bon appetit!
+Because what they do here is amazing for the price even if my pictures don’t show the food off, properly!
+Just drive on over, you don’t even have to get out of your car to enjoy their grilled deliciousness.
+Grab your little white styro-foam container from the drive-thru window, pop it open and it’s time for bon appetit!